marclar/henshall/deployment/ansible/README.md

 129.21.11.111
 ```

 * This ensures the master node knows about the hubot child node.
+Copy the
+  deployment/ansible directory from this repo to the master node.

 * Edit the hubot configuration vars in `./deployment/ansible/hubot.yml`